SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 }
 ```

   This creates a new service **RiskService** in the namespace **sap.ui.riskmanagement**.
-This service exposes 2 entities (again just neglect the commented part for the business partner), **Risks**and **Mitigations**, which are both just exposing the entities of the data base schema you’ve created in the step before.
+This service exposes 2 entities (again just neglect the commented part for the business partner), **Risks** and **Mitigations**, which are both just exposing the entities of the data base schema you’ve created in the step before.

   If you again look at the terminal, you see that cds watch has noticed the new file and now tells us that it serves something:

 ![service](../ex1/images/01_01_0080.png)

 5. Press the **Expose and Open** button
-6. If you are asked to enter a name just press return
+6. If you are asked to enter a name - just press return

 You now see this screen: